-Music can also help us learn languages and learn about different cultures.
+Music can help us learn languages and learn about different cultures.

-Chinese is no exception: Watching Chinese music videos and listening to Chinese music can help us practice Mandarin and learn new words.
+Chinese is no exception: Watching Chinese music videos and listening to Chinese music can help us practice Mandarin and learn new words, and give us a peek into modern Chinese culture.

 It seems too good to be true but it is: Sitting down and binge-watching Chinese music videos can actually improve your Mandarin fluency!